| TravelogueMeeting whales on their terms in the Bay of Fundy

 secret behind what makes these waters such a four-star destination

+for whales.
 Approximately 100 billion tons of water is pushed in and out

 of the Bay twice a day.
 This kinetic energy acts as a giant biological